stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 exhalation rising from the nitrous pattern toward the yawning fireplace, I spoke to my uncle about the matter.
 He smiled at this odd conceit, but it seemed that his smile was tinged with reminiscence.
-Later I heard that a similar notion entered into some of the wild ancient tales of the common folk&mdash;a notion likewise alluding to ghoulish, wolfish shapes taken by smoke from the great chimney, and queer contours assumed by certain of the sinuous tree-roots that thrust their way into the cellar through the loose foundation-stones.
+Later I heard that a similar notion entered into some of the wild ancient tales of the common folk--a notion likewise alluding to ghoulish, wolfish shapes taken by smoke from the great chimney, and queer contours assumed by certain of the sinuous tree-roots that thrust their way into the cellar through the loose foundation-stones.